 # we want a total of 200 images after the first iteration (50 new samples) # this time, we use the CORAL sampler and provide a scorer to the query config = SamplerConfig(n_samples=200, method=SamplingMethod.CORAL, name='al-iteration-1') al_agent.query(sampler_config, scorer) labeled_set_iteration_1 = al_agent.labeled_set added_set_iteration_1 = al_agent.added_set assert len(labeled_set_iteration_1) == 200 assert len(added_set_iteration_1) == 50

 As before, there will be a new tag named al-iteration-1 visible in the web-app.
 Additionally, you can access the filenames of all the images in the labeled set and the filenames which were added by this query via the attributes labeled_set and added_set respectively.
 You can repeat the active learning step until the model achieves the required accuracy.

 Lightly has so called scorers for the common computer vision tasks such as image classification, detection and others.
-Depending on the task your working on you can use a different scorer.
+Depending on the task you are working on you can use a different scorer.

 Use this scorer when working on a classification problem (binary or multiclass).